 We’ll be updating this post as more devices are added, so be sure to bookmark it and check back regularly.

-Updated on July 24, 2019: Added the announcement of AirPlay 2 and HomeKit on LG TVs and a link to LG’s press release.
+Updated on April 3, 2020: Added the announcement of AirPlay 2 and HomeKit on 2018 LG TVs.